adevitturi/WalkingBot-V2/docs/circuit_diagram.md

 <img width=800px src="../images/circuit/nodemcu_board.jpg">

-You will notice that to make the connections in the robot head there is a whole where you can connect some duppont cables.
+You will notice that to make the connections in the robot head there is a hole where you can connect some duppont cables.

 <img width=800px src="../images/circuit/head_wiring.jpg">